-- Clinically important species: B. fragilis, B. thetaiotaomicron, B. vulgatus, B. distasonis, B. ovatus, B. uniformis, B. caccae.
+- Clinically significant species: B. fragilis, B. thetaiotaomicron, B. vulgatus, B. distasonis, B. ovatus, B. uniformis, B. caccae.

-- See separate B. fragilis module for information on that species as the most commonly pathogenic of the Bacteriodes species.
+- See the separate B. fragilis module for information on that species as the most commonly pathogenic of the Bacteriodes species.

-- Normal component of intestinal, oral, vaginal flora.
+- Bacteroides are typical components of intestinal, oral and vaginal flora.

-- Virtually all members of genus sensitive to metronidazole, carbapenems, beta-lactam/beta-lactamase inhibitor combinations, so speciation not usually important.
+- Virtually all members of the genus are sensitive to metronidazole, carbapenems, and beta-lactam/beta-lactamase inhibitor combinations, so speciation is not usually necessary.

-- Culture only uncontaminated specimens: e.g., blood, peritoneal, pleural empyema or abscess aspirates.
+- Culture only uncontaminated specimens: e.g., blood, peritoneal or pleural fluid, or abscess aspirates.

-- Routine anaerobic culture of community-acquired intra-abdominal infections considered optional.
+- Routine anaerobic culture of community-acquired intra-abdominal infections is considered optional.